scope_guard and defer: General-Purpose Scope Guards

 }

-restore_mode is a RAII object—its destructor invokes the lambda when the scope exits.
-Whether it's a return, exception propagation, or the function simply reaching its end, the restoration action is executed.
-You write the restoration code once, and never have to worry about missing it again.
+}guard is a RAII object—its destructor calls that lambda when the scope exits.
+Whether it is an early return, exception propagation, or the function reaching the end normally, the restoration operation will be executed.
+You only need to write the restoration code once, and you never have to worry about missing it.

 Implementing a General-Purpose ScopeGuard Class

-The core implementation of a scope guard is very concise—a template class wrapping a callable and an active flag.
-We'll start with the most basic version and refine it step by step.
+The core implementation of a scope_guard is very concise—a template class wrapping a callable object and an active flag.
+We will start with the most basic version and gradually refine it.

 First, the core implementation: